 Can you proof bread in a plastic bowl?

 Proofing bread in any round bowl large enough will work.
 The key is to line the bowl with a floured kitchen towel so that the dough does not stick to the bowl.
 It can then rise easily and be turned out onto a baking sheet.

 Let’s take a look at the best bowl you can use and the steps needed to make it work.

 How To Proof Bread In A Bowl

 To shape bread for a bowl, place your dough on a lightly floured surface and cup into a round ball.
-Let it rest for 10 minutes so its easier to stretch and fold on the next steps.
+Let it rest for 10 minutes so it’s easier to stretch and fold on the next steps.
 Take all the edges of the dough and fold into the middle so you are left with a smooth side and a side with seams.
-When you place it into your proofing bowl, the downward side is the top of the bread.
+When you place it into your proofing bowl, the downside is the top of the bread.
 If it goes in smooth side down then you will need to score it to allow it to open up when rising.
 Going seam side down and it has some natural breaks in it so you don’t need to score it.
 Useful if you don’t have a very sharp knife.

 Place In The Bowl

 Use the most suitable bowl you can find – mixing bowls or colanders work well.
 There is a section on the best bowl below.
 The bowl needs to be lined with a clean kitchen towel.
 To prevent sticking, dust heavily with flour or you can use a mixture of half bread flour with rice flour for even less sticking.
 It is useful to build some surface tension on the dough by cupping it and spinning it a few times on a worktop.

 You should proof the dough in the bowl until it has increased in volume to around double the size it was when you were kneading it.
 This might take an hour in a warm kitchen, or longer if in a cold environment.
 You can tell it is ready when a floured finger poked into the dough leaves a slight indent that slowly springs back.
 A fast spring back means it needs a little longer.
 No spring back means the dough has over-proofed.